reediculous456/Reediculous-Cogs/web-verifier/README.md

 ## Notes

+- Ensure the bot has the necessary permissions to send DMs and manage roles in your server.
-- The web server starts automatically when the cog loads
+- The web server starts automatically when the cog loads.
-- JWT secrets are generated automatically per guild
+- JWT secrets must be at least 24 characters long for security.
-- Verification URLs expire after 30 minutes for security
+- Verification URLs expire after 30 minutes for security.
+- If no verification role, question, or JWT secret is set, the bot will notify users to contact administrators.
-- Your verification site should call the webhook endpoint with the JWT token and member_id parameter
+- Your external verification service must sign the enhanced JWT with the same secret.